MattKim97/LeetCode/Interview/questions.md

 ## Java Collections
 1. What are Java collections, and how are they useful in programming?
+    - Java collections are a set of classes and interfaces in the java.util package that allow you to store, manage, and manipulate groups of objects.
+    - hey provide data structures such as lists, sets, and maps that help organize and perform operations on large volumes of data efficiently
 2. Can you give an example of a collection in Java, such as an ArrayList or HashMap?
 3. What is the difference between a List and a Set in Java, and when would you use each one?
 4. How do you add and remove elements from a collection in Java, and what is the syntax for doing so?